albertinator/deploy-scripts/express-2-eks/README.md

               key: NEW_VAR
 ```

-Finally, to deploy from the command line, run:
+Finally, to deploy the app from the command line, run:
 ```bash
 $ ./deploy.sh
 ```